shawonsaha/dgbhs15-ssc-morning-eboardresults/README.md

-# SSC Individual DGBHS-15 Morning
+# SSC Result (Individual) DGBHS-15 Morning

+*In this project I have collected each student's result of DGBHS-15 Morning from [eboardresults](https://eboardresults.com/) and automate heavy lifting work.*

 Filling the same filled every time is tedious.
-To automate that I have used a chrome extension called 'AutoFill'.
+To automate that I have used 'AutoFill'.
 Though Roll and Captcha had to fill up manually.
 Still, this extension saves a ton of time.
 ![Putting query data](https://i.imgur.com/KPkGJHf.gif)

 Wish I could automate this part if there was no captcha